transpilex/cookiecutter-spring-boot/README.md

     uvx cookiecutter https://github.com/transpilex/cookiecutter-spring-boot.git

 You'll be prompted for some values.
-Provide them, then a Django project will be created for you.
+Provide them, then a project will be created for you.

 Answer the prompts with your own desired [options] For example: